-6.3 TP n°6: Non-traditional and Emerging Transport Models and Systems
+6.3 TP n°8: Non-traditional and Emerging Transport Models and Systems

-Following the ERRAC "Rail 2030 Research and Innovation Priorities" one priority of R&D&I for the future railway system should be to develop new mobility solutions for seamless integration of transport modes, for smaller and more frequent trains, new types of rail transport solutions or stations and terminals as mobility hubs.
+According to the ERRAC "Rail 2030 Research and Innovation Priorities" one priority of R&I for the future railway system should be to develop new mobility solutions for seamless integration of transport modes, for smaller, faster and more frequent trains, new types of rail transport solutions or stations and terminals as mobility hubs.
 In this context, the focus is on the future viability of the existing and further developed railway system in line with the European Green Deal.

-Therefore, beyond major transformation to rail systems as we know, the R&D&I Programme should include the development of a rail based fully automated Multi-Modal Mobility-System for passengers and goods with automation embedded by design, standardised, scalable and compatible with all transportation modes, satisfying actual and future societal needs and also the exploration new land based guided systems for passengers and goods.
+Therefore, beyond major transformation to rail systems as we know them, the R&I Programme should include the development of a rail based fully automated Multi-Modal Mobility-System for passengers and goods with automation embedded by design, standardised, scalable and compatible with all transportation modes, satisfying actual and future societal needs and also the exploration of new land based guided systems for passengers and goods.

-On the other hand, rapidly evolving new technologies, in some cases still very premature ideas or not yet brought on the table, are becoming possible alternatives for land transportation.
-The program will assess such technologies within the context of mass transportation like railway do, observe their prototyping, understand their feasibility, and market opportunities as well as synergies with traditional rail systems.
+On the other hand, rapidly evolving new technologies, in some cases still very premature ideas or not yet brought to the table, are becoming possible alternatives for land transport.
+The programme will assess such technologies within the context of mass transport, observe their prototyping, understand their feasibility and market opportunities as well as synergies with traditional rail systems.

 This Transforming Project, consequently, shall consist of two parts, both consistent with the European Strategy for sustainable and smart mobility.
-On the one hand (A), it should be dedicated to advance some more mature new ideas for future railway related systems that can enter the R&D&I lifecycle and, on the other hand (B), scouting and exploring new ideas for guided transportations systems for people and goods that may be further developed within the life of the Programme.
+On the one hand (A), it should be dedicated to advance some more mature new ideas for future railway related systems that can enter the R&I lifecycle and, on the other hand (B), scouting and exploring new ideas for guided transport systems for people and goods that may be further developed within the life of the programme.
 It will create an ecosystem capable to manage and embrace innovation and consumer driven creation of new land guided transport technologies.

-Part A
+→ Part A